BlockchainLabsNZ/awesome-solidity/Note_of_setting_up_testing_environment.md

   networks: {
     ...etc...
   },
-  //add below lines in the file, or it would run gas-report
+  //add below lines in the file, or it wouldn't run gas-report
   mocha: {
     reporter: 'eth-gas-reporter',
     reporterOptions : {